esrlabs/northstar/README.md

 ### Repositories

-TODO: Describe what a repository is and what are the attributes: with/without key/verity, etc...
+**TODO**: Describe what a repository is and what are the attributes: with/without key/verity, etc...

 ## Console

-TODO: describe the console and link json model documentation
+Northstar uses **JSON** to encode the messages shared with clients.
+The messages are newline delimited.
+This is a common approach that facilitates clients being implemented in any programming language.
+However, Northstar as a library, provides a convenient `api::client::Client` (**TODO**: Add rustdoc link) type that can be used for a simpler client implementation using **Rust**.
+Northstar interacts with clients through a `TCP` socket bound to each address configured in `runtime::config::Config::console`.

+**TODO**: Move client guide part to a README-console.md etc **TODO**: Update guide/src/client/connect with the connect sequence.

 ## Integration tests